LeonidSavtchenko/Arachne/README.md

 ## version 2.0
 To download the self - installing  ARACHNE with remote calculation on Amazone cloud, please visit at:<br> https://neuroalgebra.co.uk/home<br>

-## Update is expected to be released at 01.04.2021
+## Update 04/03/2021.

-## Update.
 Added the installation version of the Arachne (Arachne_web.exe) for Windows.
 This version allows you to compute both on a local computer and on a remote cluster.

 ARACHNE is a newly designed simulation environment in which neural and neuroglial network organisation, optimisation and execution take advantage of the pre-set, optimised parallel algorithms for remote computations, and of a friendly user interface located on a local computer.
 In these settings, a neuroscientist without IT background should be able to incorporate the representative variety of biophysical mechanisms pertinent to nerve (or astroglial) cells, within a single network model in which the network complexity is limited only by the availability of remote computing resources, and not by the modelling kernel or its interface.